Nakiami/mellivora/install/docker/README.md

 - Visit [http://localhost/](http://localhost/) which should now display the Mellivora landing page.
 - Register a new user.
 You will probably get an error about emails not working.
 The user is created and functional despite the error.

-Go to [http://localhost:8080](http://localhost:8080) where Adminer should be running.
+Go to [http://localhost:8080](http://localhost:8080) where Adminer should be running (assuming you're running in dev mode).

 Log in with
 ```